nathanbogale/Prism1.2TestRun/README.md

-# Taking the prism 1.2.0 for a run
+# Taking the prism 1.2.0 SDK for a run
--
+- On Kotlin